ZeroStride/zerostride.github.io/_posts/2011-03-18-psychic-hotlines-are-evil.md

 # The Beginning of the End

-Then came Farmville…well actually casual games came before that, and everyone bitched & moaned about ‘bubble poppers’ too, but let’s stay focused, people.
+Then came Farmville...well actually casual games came before that, and everyone bitched & moaned about ‘bubble poppers’ too, but let’s stay focused, people.
 This is a new crisis in gaming, and it’s not like any other previous crisis because this time it’s actually going to ruin gaming and we’re burning righteous indignation here.
 Geez, it’s not like this pattern of behavior has repeated itself throughout human history, and could be categorized and identified by common elements or something.

-Now where was I…oh right, Facebook, evil, Farmville…cows, those horrible cows.
+Now where was I...oh right, Facebook, evil, Farmville...cows, those horrible cows.

 So along came Facebook and about a bajillion people said, “Wow this looks like a good place for me post pictures of myself in mirrored sunglasses, or with a martini in my hand.
 I can destroy gaming while I’m at it!” right?
 Well part of that is true, at least.
 There were web-based games before Facebook, like Kingdom of Loathing, Travian, and many more, but they didn’t get nearly the type of exposure that was just around the corner.
 Late 2006 Facebook had just recently started their development platform, and opened up registrations to all comers.
 They ended that year with about 12 million users.
 By April of 2007, that number had almost doubled to 20 million.
 In May, the Facebook Platform launched with 85 applications.
 By October, there were over 50 million users.
 Overnight, it became possible to spread, virally, the ability to use a 3rd party application to slap, poke or wink at someone.

-Soon came getting bit by Vampires, getting invited into someone’s Mafia, and the cows…
+Soon came getting bit by Vampires, getting invited into someone’s Mafia, and the cows...

 # Nouveau Riche